Discover the dictionary that allows native speakers to share and explain the words and expressions that make their language unique.

 By allowing entries in all languages and dialects, we hope to help preserve and promote linguistic diversity, especially for linguistic varieties that are otherwise often underdocumented or overlooked.

-Not at all!
 The name of this project refers not to the translatability of the words, but rather the additional context you are able to provide.
-Stuff that doesn't strictly fall under translation, but still helps provide context about how, where and how often words are used.

 Here are some of the things you can do.